About the Author

 Open Your Own Practice

 For many physicians, the goal is to one day open their own practice.
-This is a tried-and-true strategy for earning more money as a physician.
+Physician offices are a tried-and-true strategy for earning more money as a physician.

 If you are looking to open your own practice, we can help.
 Read our article to get started.